As a green card lawyer, I’ve met too many married immigrant couples who take the permanent residence process too lightly.

 If you have fears about your criminal records, you should probably consult with an deportation expert about such matters.

-5. Do You Meet The Affidavit Of Support Requirements?
+5. Do You Meet The Affidavit Of Support Requirements For Green Card Marriages?

-Many permanent resident applicants underestimate the significance of the affidavit of support.
+Many marriage green card applicants underestimate the significance of the affidavit of support.

 Don’t be one of them.